leopengningchuan/leopengningchuan/README.md

 Hi, I’m Leo Peng.
-I’m currently a Data Analyst at Tripalink in Los Angeles, CA. I’m interested in data analysis and data related projects.
+I’m currently a Financial Analyst at Luminys Systems Corp. in Irvine, CA. I’m interested in data analysis and data related projects.

 Here are some links I find useful in data analysis: